 The 4 Factors of Organizational Trust... and What They Mean for Schools

-This article is reprinted by permission of Dr. Toby A. Travis and TrustED - our strategic partner for Leadership Training.
 A large amount of research on the value, importance, and significance of trust has been conducted over the previous decades.
-The research demonstrates that high levels of trust in educational institutions and their leaders, results in the following:
+The research demonstrates that high levels of trust in educational institutions and their leaders, result in the following:

 higher levels of retention of faculty and staff